pal03377/master-thesis/thesis.typ

   can deliver // action
   feedback suggestions // object to the LMS.
-  Feedback suggestions are generated based on the selected assessment module's capabilities and analysis parameters. // constraint of action
+  Feedback suggestions are generated based on the capabilities of the selected assessment module and analysis parameters. // constraint of action
 ] <frProvideFeedbackSuggestions>
 #fr[
   *Review Suggestions*